 How many times do we not go for something because of fear?
 Think about all the fears that we have conjured up in our minds that stop us from being truly happy.
 If you can conquer the enemy within yourself, you won’t have an enemy outside yourself.

-Happiness Comes from within and also Comes from Outside
+Happiness Comes from Within and from Outside

-I learned this from observing the Buddhist physician I met.
+I learned this from observing the Buddhist Physician I met.
 He used to do meditation in his office before he would interact with his patients.
 He was one of the happiest and most compassionate people I’ve ever met.

 By creating happiness inside, he was able to increase that emotional state by spreading it to others.

-We must cultivate happiness from within, and work to spread it around to everyone we interact with.
+We must cultivate happiness from within and work to spread it around to everyone we interact with.
 The monk used say:

 Everyone has a purpose or a mission in life.